The Lost Year

 In my former workplace, we had a few out-of-office events as well, which were sponsored by the company.
 As I mentioned before, we went to other places to do business and I had accumulated so much experience and memories from attending events the company had offered.
 The fun events that the company held, which were our 2 summer getaways and Family Day, also helped in strengthening my bond and memories with my coworkers.

-Honestly, aside from my 2019 secondment, I can't even remember a single out-out-office event my company held, none at all.
+Honestly, aside from My 2019 Secondment I can't even remember a single out-out-office event my company held, none at all.
 Which is a little eerie and surprising, to say the least.

 Workplace Stress